jas-singh-code/Fullstack_OurSpace/README.md

 }
 ```

-The user object on the first line is selected from the url specifiing the id of the user
+The user object on the first line is selected from the url specifiing the id of the user in the profile container.
+From there, buttons allowing edits conditionally render depending on if the profile page being viewed is the same as the currentUser's id.
 A user can add their Bio, Birthday, Occupation, Gender, Location, and much more.